Can Shetland Sheepdogs Stay Outside in the Cold? (Explained)

 Can Shetland Sheepdogs Stay Outside in the Cold

-Shetland Sheepdogs in the Cold
+Shetland Sheepdogs Cold Tolerance

 The Sheltie has two layers of coat.
 There is the undercoat, which is remarkably softer (keeping it warm to a considerable extent) and an upper coat, which is typically called the guard hairs.
 The upper coat reasonably ups the insulation of the Sheltie, keeping it warmer.